iamfarzad/vercelaichat_28apr25/TASK.md

 ## 🧪 Manual Test Checklist

-- [ ] Button opens chat modal cleanly
+- [x] Button opens chat modal cleanly
-- [ ] Modal closes with ESC or outside click
+- [x] Modal closes with ESC or outside click
-- [ ] Chat renders with messages + input + sidebar
+- [x] Chat renders with messages + input + sidebar
-- [ ] Sidebar can toggle on small screens
+- [x] Sidebar can toggle on small screens
-- [ ] Input stays fixed during scroll
+- [x] Input stays fixed during scroll
-- [ ] Works on mobile and desktop
+- [x] Works on mobile and desktop
+- [x] Header navigation is accessible and responsive
+- [x] Hamburger menu appears on mobile and is right-aligned
+- [x] "Skip to content" link is present and works
+- [x] Brand accent and name are visible and styled

 ---